Fat Bottomed Girls

 "Fat Bottomed Girls" is a song by the British rock band Queen.
 Written by guitarist Brian May, the song appears on the band's seventh studio album Jazz (1978) and later on their compilation album Greatest Hits.
 When released as a single with "Bicycle Race", the song reached number 11 in the UK Singles Chart and number 24 in the Billboard Hot 100 in the US.
+It is one of the band's best known songs.

 The song is formed around an open bluesy, metallic guitar tuning, and opens with its chorus.
 It was one of the few Queen songs played in an alternative (drop D) guitar tuning.
 The song's music video was filmed at the Dallas Convention Center in Texas in October 1978.